 The company is a public limited company incorporated and domiciled in India and has its registered office at Bangalore, Karnataka, India.
 The company has its primary listings on the Bombay Stock Exchange and National Stock Exchange in India.
-The company's American Depositary Shares representing equity shares are also listed on the NASDAQ Global Select Market.
-The company's consolidated interim financial statements were authorized for issue by the company's Board of Directors on July 12, 2012.
+The company's American Depositary Shares representing equity shares are also listed on the New York Stock Exchange (NYSE) effective December 12, 2012, upon its delisting from NASDAQ Global Select Market from December 11, 2012.
+The company's consolidated interim financial statements were authorized for issue by the company's Board of Directors on January 11, 2013.